- Midnight Macadamia Date Trail Mix: Clean Energy, Healthy Fats, Dark Chocolate Bliss - December 25, 2025

 Music For Anxiety

-Pro tip for your OR adventure: Ask if your partner can DJ with their phone. 🎶 Studies have shown that anxiety levels drop when moms get to listen to their favorite music during surgery.
+Pro tip for your OR adventure: Ask if your partner can turn on some music with their phone. 🎶 Studies have shown that anxiety levels drop when moms get to listen to their favorite music during surgery.
 AND you will forever have the memory of your baby being born to your favorite song.

 👋 So, welcome to the operating room!
 It may be a bit different than you were planning, but it can be a beautiful place to give birth.